JAnneSo/Deezweb---music-web-application/README.md

 # Deezweb

- School project - music web application - HTML/CSS/JS/API
+Music web application - HTML/CSS/JS/API

 This project consists of creating a web application making it possible to search, explore and organize songs, albums and artists using the free developer API provided by the Deezer service.

 ## Table of contents

 - [Installation](#installation)
 - [Overview](#overview)
   - [Goals](#goals)